Learning About St Rémy History Lessons

 When a producer from the France Canal 3 called me up to ask if I would participate—as the expat writer—in a segment of the travel show Chroniques Méditerranéennes (show details below) with Nathalie Simon, I was ecstatic.
 A French TV show planning to feature St. Rémy wanted to involve me and my book, Passion for Provence: 22 Keys to La Belle Vie.
 Woo-hoo!

 But, soon, my excitement turned to panic.
 The conversation with the producer had been all in French.
 Surely they did not intend to subject their French viewing audience to my “original” version of their revered language?
 Surely the clever producers intended to figure out a way to let me speak English, right?
 Oui and non.
 I planned to shift into high gear to work out my lines—en français—and then rehearse my chausettes off.
 All would be well.

 Learning St Rémy History

-As weeks passed and I found out more specifics about the segment, I realized my less-than-stellar French skills were not my only problem.
+As weeks passed and I learned more specifics about the segment, I realized my less-than-stellar French skills were not my only problem.
 Though the director was interested in my St. Rémy, he wanted to include the city’s rich history and patrimoine, heritage.
 Yikes, I had some general knowledge about Nostradamus, St. Rémy’s most famous native son, the Roman ruins of Glanum and Les Antiques, and so on, but I didn’t know enough to make coherent, factually correct comments.
-Obviously, I’d be spending time with Monsieur Wikipedia.
+I’d be spending time with Monsieur Wikipedia.
 And, after nearly seven years in St. Rémy, it was time to rent the audio tour from the tourist office.
 Nothing like the promise of public humiliation to jump-start an education.

 Six History Lessons